VizlabRutgers/Hybrid-Eddy-detection/README.md

 We recommend you to use the Singularity to avoid installation and environments configuration (especially in HPC, which might not support OpenGL/VTK).
 If so, you could get the image by the command below and jump to the next section.

-(AddressSanitizer is enabled with the image below)
+(AddressSanitizer might be enabled with the image below)
 ```
 singularity pull --arch amd64 library://huaweiping/hybrid_eddy_env/v2.4:latest
 ```